EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

    > You can do this by using the hotkey ``Ctrl-` `` (Windows) or ``Shift-Ctrl-` `` (macOS).

-3. Make sure the current folder is `python/VehicleRegistrationService`.
+3. Make sure the current folder is `VehicleRegistrationService`.

 4. Run the command `pip3 install -r requirements.txt`
 5. Start the service using `uvicorn vehicle_registration:app --port 6002`